hashicorp/terraform-provider-azurerm/website/docs/r/orchestrated_virtual_machine_scale_set.html.markdown

 ---

-A `terminate_notification` block supports the following:
+A `termination_notification` block supports the following:

 * `enabled` - (Required) Should the terminate notification be enabled on this Virtual Machine Scale Set?
 Possible values `true` or `false` Defaults to `false`.